viraxslot/online-school-app/README.md

 3. Run app: `npm run dc:dev` - database will be created from scratch

 ### How to run tests
+If it's the first run please execute the command: `npm run db:seed:all` It'll create all data needed for tests.

 Dev mode: `npm test`
 CI mode: `npm run test:nowatch`

-If you have some tests failed try to run `npm run db:seed:all`

 ### Known problems
 1. `jest` tests return `socket hang up` error on the localhost: it's because backend still recompiles, please wait for it.